 4. Develop relevance scores

-Finally, Facebook compiles all these signals and predictions to estimate how relevant a post, story, video, ad, or search result is to an individual user.
+Finally, Facebook compiles all these signals and predictions to estimate how relevant the content is to an individual user.
 The algorithm ranks content based on this score.

 “The platform gives a relevance score, wherein a high content score means a higher feed placement.”